ikuseiGmbH/juniors-in-berlin/README.md

 # Let's support Juniors

-### Objectives

 This repository is a starting point to collect information about companies worldwide **supporting junior developers**.

-Moreover, it collects offers for **intern and junior positions** to give beginners an idea where they could apply.
-It also aims to create guidelines for **how to teach** juniors in your company.
-We can create issues and discuss in order to create a guideline of how to teach juniors.
+**Juniors** are developers that are at the beginning of their career.
+Maybe they are working students studying computer science or teached themselfes at home.
+Maybe they joined a bootcamp or Rails Girls Summer of Code.
+Though they might have some knowledge they are incredibly eager to explore more and learn best practice from their future colleagues.

 ### Situation

 Many companies state that they have no time, money and capacity for juniors.
-But if all companies continue with these mindset there won't be any seniors in the future.
+But if all companies continue with that mindset there won't be any seniors in the future.
 Let's help the juniors grow!

+We want to collect offers for **intern and junior positions** to give beginners an idea where they could apply.
+Moreover, we want to discuss guidelines for **how to teach** juniors in your company.

 ### About us